LifeBoard

 Sealing

-Deters misuse and theft of LifeBoard®.
+This deters misuse and theft of the LifeBoard®.

 Safety strap

-Specially designed LifeBoard® fittings
+Specially designed LifeBoard® brackets

 LifeBoard Tracker